dottertrotter/opinionateddeveloper/posts/welcome.md

 We've Got Opinions
 ====================

-Working with smart people is my opinion the single fastest way to improve as a developer.
+Working with smart people is in my opinion the single fastest way to improve as a developer.

 Smart people tend engage in intelligent debate,